LBNL-ETA/Openstudio-GEB-gem/lib/measures/add_exterior_blinds_and_control/README.md

 This measure add shading control with exterior blinds to all exterior windows of the building.

 ## Modeler Description
-The measure will loop through all exterior windows and remove existing shadings if any.
-Then add a shading control with blinds to each window.
+The measure will create a new exterior blinds shading control object and loop through all exterior windows add the shading control with blinds.

 ## Measure Type
 ModelMeasure